 I try to sleep, knowing that tomorrow will be even worse because I’m not getting the rest I need, which brings more stress.
 It’s a vicious cycle.
 And maybe I fall asleep after practicing some easy relaxation methods, then wake up because something gets triggered in my brain.
 Sound familiar?

-Some of the research says we need 7-9 hours of quality sleep to function well.
-But wait…I know that’s the amount I need to be fully functional based on years of noticing what works for me.
+Research says we need 7-9 hours of quality sleep to function well.
+But wait, I know that’s the amount I need to be fully functional based on years of noticing what works best for me.
 But that doesn’t mean it’s right for everyone.
-I know people who live creative, productive lives on 6 hours, and others who need 9 at a minimum.
-It’s important to know your own requirements for sleep so you don’t get in a wad about not getting the ‘recommended’ amount, which only leads to more stress!
+I know people who live creative, productive lives on 6 hours and others who need a minimum of 9.
+It’s essential to know your requirements for sleep, so you don’t get stressed about not getting the “recommended” amount.

 It’s also helpful to have a before-bedtime ritual.
 Create one that works for you.
-When you get into the habit of doing the same things before sleep, the moment you start doing them, it signals your brain to start to wind down and prepare for sleep.
+When you get into the habit of doing the same things before sleep, the moment you start doing them, it signals your brain to wind down and prepare for sleep.
 So think about what relaxing rituals you can create.
-Maybe a warm shower or bath, or a few minutes in a relaxing Yoga posture, or treating yourself by listening to this guided relaxation audio.
+Maybe a warm shower or bath, or a few minutes in a comfortable Yoga posture, or treating yourself by listening to this guided relaxation audio.

-Once you’re in the bed, there are many easy breathing exercises you can try.
+Once you’re in bed, there are many easy breathing exercises you can try.
 It can be as simple as practicing awareness of your breathing patterns, noticing your inhalations and exhalations.